About Master Mom Stress

 You sound like someone like me.

-I’ve spent the better part of the last thirteen years staying home with my four babies.
+Since becoming a mom in 2006, I’ve spent the better part of my days staying home with my four babies.

-Some of the years were spent finishing college.
+Some of the years were also spent finishing college.

 It’s hard, this stay-at-home mom life.